 Oddly, in the past few months, I’ve gotten several emails asking if I could recommend an orange marmalade recipe.
 I knew it was time.

 Paddington Bear and Miss Marple here I come!

-A marmalade is defined as a jam-like product that includes citrus fruit and slivers of peel.
+A marmalade, by the way, is defined as a jam-like product that includes citrus fruit and slivers of peel.
 This orange marmalade recipe comes from the Ball Blue Book, which also contains instructions for many other marmalades such as kumquat marmalade, red onion marmalade, cherry marmalade, and so on.
 But orange marmalade–this is the big mama marmalade!
 The marmalade of marmalades.
 The marmalade every other marmalade wishes it could be when it grows up.

 Chop and slice everything up and combine it all in a big pot with the water.
 (Do not add sugar yet!)
 Bring to a boil then simmer for 5 minutes.
 Cover and let sit for 12-18 hours.
 I started my marmalade in the evening so I could let it sit overnight.

 Making marmalade reminds me a little bit of making cheese because it’s one of those things that looks difficult, but it’s really not, and most of the time spent making it is time that you aren’t doing anything with it.

 For me, the measurements took 5 large oranges and 2 medium lemons.
 I had some orange peel left over.
 You can use any remaining peels in other recipes, dried for potpourri, or even added to a tea ball to steep in your hot tea.
 No wasting!